Azure-Samples/azure-search-openai-demo/docs/deploy_lowcost.md

     Enter a name that will be used for the resource group.
     This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.

-    > **Important:** To use Azure Developer CLI, you need to authenticate with Azure first.
-You can do this by running the command `azd auth login --use-device-code`, which will prompt you to enter a device code in a browser.

-    ```shell
-    azd auth login
-    ```

 2. Use the free tier of App Service: